 The study was aimed at identifying the stress factors that administrators experience in course of their work, the criteria on which educational finances are allocated and used in schools, the management skills that are being exercised by the school administrators and then extrapolating the impact of these factors on school administration.
-The study was conducted in Kiambu district boarded by Kajiondo, Nakuru, Thika, Nairobi and Nyandarua in Limuru division neighboring Lari and Kikuyu in Ndeiya location.
+The study was conducted in Nairobi East district.